BassCodes/minesweeper-cli/readme.md

 ```Bash
 cargo run
 ```
-or use one of the provided executables in the releases.
+or use one of the provided executables in the [releases tab](https://git.alexanderbass.com/Alexander/cli-minesweeper/releases).

 ## How to play